garrandall/popular-music-data/tracks/good-heart-starship.md

 Now there's no need to dance alone
 In these arms you found your home

-Ooh, whoa oh oh - give a good heart
+Oh, whoa oh oh - give a good heart
 Take my good heart, take my good heart
 Take my good heart